SuperOfficeDocs/superoffice-docs/docs/webtools/upgrade.md

 ## Turn off upgrade prompt

 The prompt to upgrade can be disabled in scenarios where you don’t want to push a new version of Web Tools.
-The configuration setting `SuperOffice\Downloads\WebToolVersion` in the *web.config* file can be set to a previous version.
+The configuration setting [SuperOffice\Downloads\WebToolVersion][1] in the *web.config* file can be set to a previous version.
 The user will still be able to upgrade to the latest version by pressing Download in the web client.

 ![Logging in to Sales and Marketing (upgrade) -screenshot][img4]